IceRayZer/icerayzer.github.io/DOCS.md

 ### About me

 To edit the "about me" page, go to the [editor](#Project-editor) and use only the text editor.
-Then export the data, open it and copy the content of `article`.
-Finally paste that content into `about-me` in the `data.json`.
+Then export the data.
+Finally move that file into `public/about-me/` in the `src/assets/data.json`.

 ### Social medias

 To add a social media, there are 2 steps:

-1. Add an entry in the array `socials-medias` from the `data.json` with:
+1. Add an entry in the array `socials-medias` from the `src/assets/data.json` with:
    - id: the name of the social network, in lowercase and hyphens [-] instead of spaces [ ]
    - name: the name of the social network
    - url: your social media url